sosiristseng/blog-hexo-next/content/posts/julia/design-patterns.md

 ## Anti-patterns in Julia

-1. *Type instability* especially in tight loops yields poor performance code.
+1. *Type instability* especially in tight loops yields poor performance.
 2. *Global variables* are type-unstable.
 3. Type piracy, a.k.a. redefining an existing function or twisting the behavior of a function.
 Do not overload methods for types you do not own.
 4. Narrow argument types means overspecialization.
 Write generic code first.